-1. Model 1 predicts eight sub-depositional environments (68.96 % overall accuracy) and Model 2 predicts four estuarine zones (84.14 % overall accuracy) at the surface of the Ravenglass Estuary.
-Model 1 highlights the difficulty in discriminating sand-dominated environments, however Model 2 can reliably discriminate inner-coarse sediment from outer-estuary sediment, demonstrating how both models should be used in conjunction.

-2. Bayesian Optimization has been successfully implemented into the workflow and is effective at providing better hyperparameter combinations compared to Latin hypercube sampling, yielding improved mean accuracy combinations with a narrower range of accuracies (65.2% vs 69.4% mean accuracy for Model 1).

-3. Influx of coarse sand through the northern side of the tidal inlet into the inner estuary may explain some incorrect classifications of inner estuary points.
-The sediment movement pattern shows how the tidal inlet (De6) acts as a transitional zone between inner and outer estuary and therefore seems to lacks a unique textural signature, resulting in poor model performance.

-4. Using surface-calibrated models, we can make unbiased predictions of sub-depositional environment in Holocene cores from the Ravenglass estuary using textural data, aiding the interpretation of the subsurface.
+- 1. Model 1 predicts eight sub-depositional environments (68.96% overall accuracy) and Model 2 predicts four estuarine zones (84.14% overall accuracy) at the surface of the Ravenglass Estuary.
+Model 1 highlights the difficulty in discriminating sand-dominated environments, however Model 2 can reliably discriminate inner-coarse sediment from outer-estuary sediment, demonstrating how both models should be used in conjunction. - 2.
+Bayesian Optimization has been successfully implemented into the workflow and is effective at providing better hyperparameter combinations compared to Latin hypercube sampling, yielding improved mean accuracy combinations with a narrower range of accuracies (65.2% vs. 69.4% mean accuracy for Model 1). - 3.
+Influx of coarse sand through the northern side of the tidal inlet into the inner estuary may explain some incorrect classifications of inner estuary points.
+The sediment movement patterns shows how the tidal inlet (De6) acts as a transitional zone between inner and outer estuary and therefore seems to lacks a unique textural signature, resulting in poor model performance. - 4.
+Using surface-calibrated models, we can make unbiased classifications of sub-depositional environment in Holocene cores from the Ravenglass estuary using textural data, aiding the interpretation of the subsurface.
 The presented models can identify subtle characteristics of sediment packages that could not be interpreted using traditional core logging and facies analysis techniques due to the massive nature of the sediments.

-Acknowledgments

-This work was undertaken as part of the Chlorite Consortium at the University of Liverpool (UK), sponsored by BP, Equinor, and DNO.

-Open Research
+Data Availability Statement

-All data and code to reproduce the work in the paper are available in the repository https://doi.org/10.5281/zenodo.7003918 (Houghton et al., in prep.).
+All data and code to reproduce the work in the paper are available in the repository https://doi.org/10.5281/zenodo.7003918.